julianchurchill/text-adventure/README.md

 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress

 - [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
 This triggers the entrance to the town hall to become visible.
   - [FEATURE] Talk action responses need to be defined for the shopkeeper.
+If an item has talk responses then include a 'Talk' action in Location::actions().
+Talk action allows choice of n phrases.
+Choosing a phrase triggers a response as specified in model content.
+Choosing a phrase can optionally trigger an alternative set of phrases to become available as follow up actions.
+Choosing a phrase can optionally trigger actions (use the same actions as 'item use action:' directive) e.g. make an exit visible.
     - DONE Write acceptance tests
     - DONE Location has a TalkToAction for each item that is canTalkTo() == true
     - TalkToAction